BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <p>
 I once read an opinion that went something like "cozy is the best feeling".
-My Side of The Mountain is coziness in book form.
+My Side of the Mountain is coziness in book form.
-It's coziness is the coziness of watching a rainstorm through a half-closed window, wrapped in a blanket.
+Its coziness is the coziness of watching a rainstorm through a half-closed window, wrapped in a blanket.
 </p>

 From the book: